Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 I said, hold it, hold it.
 Let's find out what she wants from you to get her need for love met.
 This is a very important need.

 It's not always an easy need for us to get clear what our requests are from the other person.
-And it's important to get our request clear when we have a need for love that isn't getting met.
+It's important to get our request clear when we have a need for love that isn't getting met.

 Research shows that different people have quite different requests to get their need for love met. *What will meet one person's need for love doesn't necessarily meet another's need for love.* So I said to the wife, so what specifically would you like him to do to meet your need for love?